Bizone: Trizonia, end of inter-Allied control, and formation of West Germany

 Bizonia governance was extended to include the French occupation zone on 1 August 1948 and the resulting structure was unofficially called either Trizonia or Trizonesia.
-Relations between the four occupying powers continued to deteriorate, and the quadripartite structures became unmanageable.
+Relations among the four occupying powers continued to deteriorate, and the quadripartite structures became unmanageable.
 In March 1948, the Allied Control Council ceased to operate and was replaced for the Trizone by the Allied High Commission.
 Subsequently, the Trizone became the Federal Republic of Germany, commonly known as West Germany, on 23 May 1949.
 The Soviet-sponsored Kommandatura ceased to operate in June 1948.

 Geography and population

 The Bizone included the Länder Schleswig-Holstein, Hamburg, Lower Saxony, Bremen, North Rhine-Westphalia, Hesse, Bavaria, and Württemberg-Baden – the northern part of the later Baden-Württemberg – but not the states of the French zone, to wit Württemberg-Hohenzollern, Baden, Rheinland-Pfalz, or those in the Soviet zone Mecklenburg, Brandenburg, Saxony-Anhalt, Thuringia, and Saxony.
 Neither part of Berlin was part of the Trizone nor were any former parts of Germany, such as the Saarland, which, since February 1946, had not been under the joint allied (French) occupational control.
-The Bizone had a population of approximately 39 million people.
+The Bizone had a population of approximately 39 million.